aiijunior/aquaticswimtrack11/README.md

         gender public.swimmer_gender NOT NULL,
         club text NOT NULL
     );
+    -- RLS Policies for swimmers
     ALTER TABLE public.swimmers ENABLE ROW LEVEL SECURITY;
     DROP POLICY IF EXISTS "Public can read swimmers" ON public.swimmers;
     CREATE POLICY "Public can read swimmers" ON public.swimmers FOR SELECT USING (true);
+    -- Cleanup old/conflicting policies
     DROP POLICY IF EXISTS "Admins can manage swimmers" ON public.swimmers;
+    DROP POLICY IF EXISTS "Admins can insert swimmers" ON public.swimmers;
+    DROP POLICY IF EXISTS "Admins can update and delete swimmers" ON public.swimmers;
+    DROP POLICY IF EXISTS "Admins can write to swimmers" ON public.swimmers;
-    CREATE POLICY "Admins can manage swimmers" ON public.swimmers FOR ALL USING (auth.role() = 'authenticated');
+    -- Consolidated write policy for authenticated users CREATE POLICY "Admins can write to swimmers" ON public.swimmers FOR ALL
+        USING (auth.role() = 'authenticated')
+        WITH CHECK (auth.role() = 'authenticated');

     -- Table for Swim Events
     CREATE TABLE IF NOT EXISTS public.events (